clarin-eric/handbook-development/docs/general-guidelines/code-lifecycle.md

 👉 Version numbers `SHOULD` be *decoupled* for projects that are released separately and/or are maintained in separate repositories.

+### Increasing version numbers

+👉 When releasing a new version of a software component or other project, _one_ of the version components `SHOULD` be increased (major, minor, patch or qualifier), typically by `+1`.

-👉 Semantic version `SHOULD` be applied in the case of libraries and shared APIs as described at [semver.org](https://semver.org).
+👉 Semantic versioning `SHOULD` be applied in the case of libraries and shared APIs as described at [semver.org](https://semver.org).
 More on versioning of APIs in the [API section of the handbook](api.md).

-### Increasing version numbers

-Regarding version number increases, the following guidelines `SHOULD` be considered:
+Regarding version number increases, the following guidelines are to be considered:

-- 👉 The *major* version number is increased
+- 👉 The *major* version number `SHOULD` be increased
-	- for major revisions affecting all or most features, or user interface;
+	- for major revisions affecting all or most features, or most of the user interface;
-	- when significant features changed fundamentally (or removed?).
+	- if significant features changed or reimplemented fundamentally, or removed;
+	- if compatibility with existing configurations is broken;
+	- if public access paths (i.e. URLs) have changed in an incompatible way.
-- 👉 The *minor* version number is increased
+- 👉 The *minor* version number `SHOULD` be increased
 	- when new features have been added;
 	- when the underlying framework or other core dependencies have had a major version upgrade.
-- 👉 The *patch* level version number is increased
+- 👉 The *patch* level version number `SHOULD` be increased
 	- for bug fixes and small improvements to existing features;
 	- for minor dependency upgrades;
 	- for any other kind of maintenance that does not affect functionality or